ECAPS

 ECAPS AB is a Swedish aerospace and defense propulsion company recognized as a global pioneer in high-performance, low-toxicity monopropellant propulsion systems.

-Founded in 2000 as a joint venture between the Swedish Space Corporation (SSC) and Volvo Aero, ECAPS introduced the High-Performance Green Propulsion (HPGP) concept and developed the LMP-103S propellant based on the Swedish-invented oxidizer Ammonium Dinitramide (ADN).
+Founded in 2000, ECAPS introduced the High-Performance Green Propulsion (HPGP) concept and developed the LMP-103S propellant based on the Swedish-invented oxidizer Ammonium Dinitramide (ADN).

 LMP-103S is recognized for its high performance and the hydrazine-level energy that it delivers, while offering lower operational costs thanks to its low toxicity.
 The propellant enables advanced space mobility capabilities, such as spacecraft maneuvering and orbital transfers, as well as dual-use power applications.
 Although ECAPS helped coin and popularize the term “green propulsion”, the focus of its innovation has always been enabling high-performance mobility and operational readiness.

 Since its first in-orbit demonstration on the PRISMA mission (2010), ECAPS propulsion systems have flown on NASA, ESA, and commercial spacecraft, with expanding heritage across multiple mission classes.

-Today, ECAPS operates under Oak Universe AB, a Swedish holding company established to strengthen sovereign solutions and long-term investment in critical propulsion and energy technologies.
+In 2023, ECAPS was acquired by Oak Universe AB, a Swedish firm specializing in aerospace and defense technologies.

-Under Oak Universe, ECAPS continues to expand its portfolio toward dual-use, high-thrust, and rapid-response propulsion systems, reinforcing Sweden’s role as one of Europe’s most advanced centers for space and defense propulsion.

 History

 Origins and Joint Venture (1997–2005)

-The origins of ECAPS trace back to the late 1990s, when the Swedish Defence Research Agency (FOI) and SSC initiated research into ADN as a high-energy yet environmentally safer oxidizer.
+The origins of ECAPS trace back to the late 1990s, when Swedish scientists initiated research into ADN as a high-energy yet environmentally safer oxidizer.

-In 2000, ECAPS AB (Ecological Advanced Propulsion Systems) was established as a joint venture between SSC and Volvo Aero Corporation, encompassing the innovators behind the initial research around ADN.
-This reinforced experts' research on propellant chemistry and aerospace engineering, accelerating the industrialization of ADN technology.
+In 2000, ECAPS AB (Ecological Advanced Propulsion Systems) was established to continue the research around ADN.
+This reinforced experts' understanding on propellant chemistry and aerospace engineering, accelerating the industrialization of ADN technology.

-In 2005, Volvo Aero withdrew from the partnership, and ECAPS became a wholly owned subsidiary of SSC, focusing on maturing the LMP-103S propellant and developing thruster families optimized for satellite applications.
+In 2005, ECAPS started focusing on maturing the LMP-103S propellant and developing thruster families optimized for satellite applications.